wj88/superman/README.md

 ## What is this reposoritory for? ##

-To provide some background context, it would be best to refer to [this research paper](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7412128).
+To provide some background context, it would be best to refer to [this research paper](http://ieeexplore.ieee.org/document/7809102/).

-In summary:
+The papers abstract is as follows:

-*The increasing autonomy of Mobile Ad Hoc Networks (MANETs) has enabled a great many large-scale unguided missions, such as agricultural planning, conservation and similar surveying tasks.
-Commercial and military institutions have expressed great interest in such ventures; raising the question of security as the application of such systems in potentially hostile environments becomes a desired function of such networks.
-Preventing theft, disruption or destruction of such MANETs through cyber-attacks has become a focus for many researchers as a result.
-Virtual Private Networks (VPNs) have been shown to enhance the security of Mobile Ad hoc Networks (MANETs), at a high cost in network resources during the setup of secure tunnels.
-VPNs do not normally support broadcast communication, reducing their effectiveness in high-traffic MANETs, which have many broadcast communication requirements.
-To support routing, broadcast updates and efficient MANET communication, a Virtual Closed Network (VCN) architecture is proposed.
-By supporting private, secure communication in unicast, multicast and broadcast modes, VCNs provide an efficient alternative to VPNs when securing MANETs.
-Comparative analysis of the set-up overheads of VCN and VPN approaches is provided between OpenVPN, IPsec, Virtual Private LAN Service (VPLS), and the proposed VCN solution: Security Using Pre-Existing Routing for MANETs (SUPERMAN).*
+*The flexibility and mobility of Mobile Ad hoc Networks (MANETs) have made them increasing popular in a wide range of use cases.
+To protect these networks, security protocols have been developed to protect routing and application data.
+However, these protocols only protect routes or communication, not both.
+Both secure routing and communication security protocols must be implemented to provide full protection.
+The use of communication security protocols originally developed for wireline and WiFi networks can also place a heavy burden on the limited network resources of a MANET.
+To address these issues, a novel secure framework (SUPERMAN) is proposed.
+The framework is designed to allow existing network and routing protocols to perform their functions, whilst providing node authentication, access control, and communication security mechanisms.
+This paper presents a novel security framework for MANETs, SUPERMAN.
+Simulation results comparing SUPERMAN with IPsec, SAODV and SOLSR are provided to demonstrate the proposed frameworks suitability for wireless communication security.*

 This solution consists of two parts: